 What HELOC size do I need for solar plus battery storage?

 A 10 kW solar system plus 13.5 kWh battery (Tesla Powerwall or equivalent) runs roughly $35,000 to $50,000 installed.
 Add a 10% to 15% contingency for installation surprises (roof reinforcement, electrical panel upgrade) totaling $40,000 to $58,000.
 A $50,000 to $60,000 HELOC is the right round-up.
-Battery storage qualifies for the 30% ITC as long as it stores energy from a renewable source.
+Note that battery storage no longer qualifies for the federal residential credit either, since Section 25D ended for systems installed after 2025.